UIT staff becomes more diverse

 When Kim Tanner joined her first programming class and, later, the information technology workforce, it wasn’t self-evident that she — an Asian American woman — would be helping to bridge the diversity gap in her field.
 As she’s advanced in her career, though, Tanner has become increasingly passionate about diversity and inclusion.

-“As a hiring manager and UIT leader, my goal is to provide a supportive environment that encourages diversity, where all individuals feel welcome, safe, and valued,” the associate director of Software Platform Services in the Chief Technology Officer organization said.
+“As a hiring manager and UIT leader, my goal is to provide a supportive environment that encourages diversity, where all individuals feel welcome, safe, and valued,” the associate director for Software Platform Services (now Platform Services) in the Chief Technology Officer organization said.

 She’s not alone.